 While the lego scars provide an analytically tractable example of anomalous zero modes in the quantum dimer model, it will be interesting to see whether some of the anomalous zero modes in the $U(1)$ quantum link model can also be expressed in a closed form.
 Similarly, an analytic understanding is required for the other varieties of scars that require nonzero modes of $\Okin$.
 Whether anomalous zero modes and other quantum scars arise in higher spin representations of the $U(1)$ quantum link model deserves a separate investigation.
 Finally, the index theorem present at $\lambda=0$ in both the models can be broken by adding other non-commuting terms not considered in this study.
-It remains to be seen whether adding a specific class of further interactions to such models with an exponentially large manifold of mid-spectrum zero modes may provide a general route to quantum many-body scarring.
+For example, when $\Ly=2$ for the quantum dimer model, the $\Opot$ interaction term fails to generate anomalous zero modes and this particular rectangular geometry with $\Ly=2$ can be used to check whether other non-commuting terms may be added to $\Okin$ to generate order-by-disorder in the Hilbert space.
+It remains to be seen whether adding a specific class of further interactions to non-integrable models with an exponentially large manifold of mid-spectrum zero modes may provide a general route to quantum many-body scarring.